mglo196/module-7-challenge/README.md

 ## Your Task

-Your task is to modify starter code to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer packageLinks to an external site..
-Review the Professional README GuideLinks to an external site. as a reminder of everything that a high-quality, professional README should contain.
+Your task is to modify starter code to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4) to an external site.

+Review the [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide) as a reminder of everything that a high-quality, professional README should contain.

 The application will be invoked by using the following command:
 ```bash